Intilery/intilery.github.io/docs/tag/marketing_prefs_hosting.md

     "categories": [],
     "channels": [],
     "unsubscribeAll": true,
-    "unsubscribeReason": "" // can be set to a string value to be recorded against the customer };
+    "unsubscribeReason": "" // can be set to a string value to be recorded against the customer for your own records };
 ```